httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 the entire header to be ignored.

 The following parameters are defined:
-* A parameter whose name is "foourl", and whose value is a string (Section Y.Y of [RFCxxxx]), conveying the Foo URL for the message.
+* A Parameter whose name is "foourl", and whose value is a String (Section Y.Y of [RFCxxxx]), conveying the Foo URL for the message.
 See below for processing requirements.